 Most modern sex education instruction presents perversion, fornication, homosexuality, and living together before marriage as “normal” expressions of sexuality.
+Any teaching of boundaries is limited to the avoidance of negative consequences.
 All of this is contrary to Scripture (1 Corinthians 6:9; Leviticus 20:15–16; Matthew 5:28).
 Christian parents should be actively involved in all aspects of their children’s education, especially in areas that compromise Scripture.
-God holds parents responsible for the upbringing of their children (Ephesians 6:4), and that includes instruction on sexuality.
+Parents should be aware of what their children are learning and correct any misinformation given to their children.
+They should also educate their children in such a way as to equip the children to discern biblical truth from cultural error.
+God holds parents responsible for the upbringing of their children (Ephesians 6:4), not schools, churches, or governments.

 Many parents find the topic of sexuality awkward and embarrassing, but it doesn’t need to be.
 Parents should begin when the children are very young, speaking matter-of-factly with preschoolers about their bodies and how men and women are made differently.
 Those conversations transition naturally into more complex areas as the child matures.
 It is important that a child knows he can talk to mom or dad about anything that confuses him.